NLGithubWP/TRAILS-Database-Native-Model-Selection/internal/ml/model_slicing/README.md

 the `scripts/expert_exp` includes the experiment about the effect of number of experts.
 We choose two base model (afn and dnn) to conduct experiments on two datasets (adult and frappe).
 Thus, there are four directories, `afn_adult` `afn_frappe` `dnn_adult` and `dnn_frappe`

-the `scripts/imp_exp` includes the ablation study's experiment command. we only choose `dnn` as base model and conduct experiment on two dataset `adult` and `frappe`. there are four commands in each shell scripts, which corresponds to four situations respectively ( w/o sparsity , w/o importance , w/o both,  w/ both)
+the `scripts/imp_exp` includes the ablation study's experiment commands. we only choose `dnn` as base model and conduct experiments on two dataset `adult` and `frappe`. there are four commands in each shell script, which correspond to four situations respectively ( w/o sparsity , w/o importance , w/o both,  w/ both)